StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

 - [Jumper Wires](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson3/screenshots/1956-02.jpg)

 #### Note: I had some issues using the GPS module from inside my garage.
 If you do not get data on your serial monitor.
 Here are some things you can try to get good results...<br>
-- try working near a window with the best view of the sky
+- Try working near a window with the best view of the sky
-- try taking your laptop outside
+- Try taking your laptop outside along with the Arduino and all of its components that are connected
-- if it works where you like to work, then great
+- If it works where you like to work, then great

 #### What you will be learning:
 - How to connect the GPS GT-U7 to the Arduino without using a breadboard (changes it up just a little here compared to lesson 3)
 - How to create a new Arduino Sketch project using the TinyGPSPlus Library
 - Write the code in the Arduino IDE and upload it to the Arduino
-  - read Latitude, Longitude, Altitude, speed, and the number of satellites you are connected to from the GPS module
+  - Read Latitude, Longitude, Altitude, speed, and the number of satellites you are connected to from the GPS module
-  - print your results to the Arduino's serial port
+  - Print your results to the Arduino's serial port
 - Watch your code run on the Arduino using Arduino IDE's serial monitor

 ## Videos